Svvord/MUSK/README.md

 5. **Finetune a linear regression model** that combines both image and report embeddings as inputs.
 Run `python3 train_mil.py` in `./clinical`.

-Please refer to `./clinical/demo.ipynb` for demonstrations.

 To reproduce the results, download the processed features for `IDH (subtyping)`[link](https://drive.google.com/file/d/1XfKB1qSjjujmQ4VwAGN5D9G6jt8bfyS6/view?usp=sharing) and `TCGA (prognosis)`[link](https://drive.google.com/file/d/1MLLT-iMMNACwR9TzcO4MfzDiF6nRiDn8/view?usp=sharing) into the `./clinical/workspace/data`, and then run `python3 train_mil.py`.

 To switch tasks, modify the `fname` in `train_mil.py` to other configurations in the `configs` directory.

+Please refer to `./clinical/demo.ipynb` for prognosis demonstrations.